Agha-Muqarib/Agha-Muqarib/README.md

 [20]: https://www.shellscript.sh/
 [21]: https://code.visualstudio.com/

-This is me, Agha Muqarib.
-I'm in my senior year currently pursuing bachelors in software engineering at [Usman Institute of Technology, Pakistan.](https://www.uit.edu/) I'm a former trainee @ [Micro Electronics Research Lab](https://github.com/merledu) and Vice Chair @ [IEEE UIT Student Branch.](https://www.facebook.com/IeeeUitStudentBranch/)

-Right now, I'm working on implementing the fundamentals and basics of Data Mining utilizing R language.
-I'm also a certified web developer.
-The side skills include Git, Linux, Firebase hosting, blogging and content writing.
+Howdy, I'm Agha Muqarib, a self-proclaimed code wrangler, a Dynamics 365 and Power Apps Technical Consultant employed @ Mazik Global, and a fresh software engineering graduate.

+I have a knack for building reliable PowerApps, writing custom plugins and web resources, implementing flows, and performing deployments that help turn business challenges into success stories.

+My expertise lies in C#, JavaScript, and Python, which I use to create solutions that not only work but also make users smile (or at least, not want to pull their hair out).

+ I'm also a graduate of the esteemed "Debugging University", where I learned the art of solving software glitches and saving users from tech-induced headaches.

+If you're looking for a tech whiz who's passionate about making an impact, then look no further.
+Let's connect and see how we can team up to make some software magic happen.
+And if you need someone to join your company's next hackathon or debate the merits of tabs vs. spaces, count me in!

 ### Gist about me:

-- 🔭 I’m currently working on my Final Year Project which is about "Handwritten to Text/LaTeX/XML/MathML format for better search experience"
+- 🔭 I’m currently working on D365 CRM in HealthCare Sector.
-- 🌱 I’m currently learning Neural Networks in Python.
+- 🌱 I’m currently learning Power BI and SSRS Reporting.
 - 👯 I’m looking to collaborate on Python Applications.
-- 💬 Ask me about Python, Django, Scala, Chisel, R & Web Development.
+- 💬 Ask me about Microsoft Power Platform, Microsoft Dynamics CRM, C#, Python, Javascript, Scala, Data Analysis and Machine Learning.
-- ⚡ Fun fact: It's Impossible to Hum While You Hold Your Nose.
+- ⚡ Fun fact: It's Impossible to Humm While You Hold Your Nose.

 ### Tech Stack: